 Know the Laws:

 The following information explains how an order of protection or criminal conviction affects an abuser’s right to have a gun under federal law.
 However, in addition to these federal gun laws, there may also be state-specific laws that may apply.
-In order to fully understand all of the legal protections available, please also read your state’s State Gun Laws section by entering your state on the left-hand side of the screen, and clicking on State Gun Laws.
+In order to fully understand all of the legal protections available, please also read your state’s laws by entering your state in our State Gun Laws section.

 WomensLaw.org strongly recommends that you get in touch with a domestic violence advocate in your community for more information on gun laws in your area.

-You can find contact information for sheriff departments in your area on our Sheriff Departments page or to report illegal firearm activity, call 1-800-ATF-GUNS (1-800-283-4867) or go to www.atf.gov/field/ to find the closest field office in your state.
+You can find contact information for sheriff departments in your area on our Sheriff Departments page.

 Note: Generally, the abuser does not have to have knowledge of the law in order to be arrested (and convicted) for violating the law.
 If the abuser has a gun or buys a gun in violation of the law, the abuser can be arrested and convicted, whether or not the abuser knows s/he was in violation of the law.
 "Ignorance of the law" is no excuse or defense.**